 Amazon Glacier is a low-cost object storage for data archiving in the cloud.
-The data cannot be accessed or restored immediately, and it usually takes anywhere from one minute to twelve hours for object to be ready for download depending on the retrieval option.
-With unprecedented price of $0,004 per gigabyte per month, it is a good fit for long-term backup and archiving.
+The data cannot be accessed or restored immediately, and it usually takes anywhere from one minute to twelve hours for the object to be ready for download depending on the retrieval option.
+With the unprecedented price of $0,004 per gigabyte per month, it is a good fit for long-term backup and archiving.

 However, AWS monthly bill may come as an unpleasant surprise to those who use Amazon Glacier for backups.
 Backed up data needs to be restored from time to time, and data retrieval requests with data restore fees are listed in separate pricing categories and entail additional expenses.

 In this article, we will explain how Amazon Glacier pricing is calculated and advise on how to control Amazon Glacier Retrieval costs.

 Retrieval requests start at $0.05 per 1000 requests/month for Standard retrieval.
 In 2016 Amazon introduced new Glacier storage pricing, two additional data retrieval types and changed the free retrieval tier, thus creating more transparent retrieval pricing structure.

 Note: In this article, we refer to Standard US-East region prices for calculations, but keep in mind that prices may be different for other regions.